KiandaBPM/docs/content/docs/low-code/javascript-expressions.md

 ![Expression new employee ID example](/images/expression-id-example.jpg)

-The [Expression builder](docs/platform/rules/general/expression-builder/) page provides an introduction to expressions and shows one example of expressions in use in a **Send email rule** to automate how emails are sent.
+The [Expression builder](/docs/platform/rules/general/expression-builder/) page provides an introduction to expressions and shows one example of expressions in use in a **Send email rule** to automate how emails are sent.
 The example simply uses the **[identifier]** or unique name from form fields to populate the body text of the email.

 ![Expression example](/images/expression-example.gif)

 **ProcessLink()** is a function that will return a link to that particular process instance.
 You can use **any JavaScript functions** in the expression field to make advanced expressions throughout your Kianda forms, see below for how to get started.

-## How to get started with Javascript expressions ##
+## How to get started with JavaScript expressions ##

 Expressions are recognisable in Kianda from the **Expressions** button ![Expressions](https://academy.kianda.com/wp-content/uploads/2022/02/ellipsis.png) found in **Edit rule dialog boxes** and controls like **text box**, **number** and **rich text**.